siddhesh2263/k3-cluster-setup/readme.md

 <br>

-## Part 7 - Future improvements and next steps
+## Part 9 - Future improvements and next steps

+While this setup gets us up and running with a functional K3s cluster, there's still a lot to refine.
+In this section, we'll look at what's missing — like security, backups, and monitoring.

 ### Security and access control:
 Right now, the cluster has no strict rules on who can access it.
 In the future, we’ll need to set up better ways to control who can see and change what—like roles and permissions that ensure only trusted users or services can do sensitive tasks.